 - 8) Refer to the production possibilities frontier in Figure 2.3.1.
 The production possibilities frontier will shift rightward most rapidly if current production is at

-- A) A.
+- A)A.

 - B) B.

 - C) C.

 - D) D.

 - E) E.

 - 9) A production possibilities frontier will shift outward FOR ALL OF THE FOLLOWING REASONS EXCEPT

 - A) a technological improvement.

 - B) an increase in the stock of capital.

 - C) an increase in the labour force.

-- D) an increase in opportunity cost.
+- D) opportunity cost is increasing.

-- E) an increase in human capital.
+- E) none of the above.